martini-alessandro/Maximum-Entropy-Spectrum/README.md

 _________

-## class: optimizer
+## class: loss_function

 	Implements one of the various method to estimate the best recursive order.
-Once an optimizer is selected, the order is estimated as the order that minimizes the given functional relation.
-	This class is not to be called and cooperates with mesa.
+	The order is etimated as to minimize the selected loss function This class is not intented to work as a stand-alone, but cooperates with mesa.

 _________